 The "Old Lady", as it would come to be known, was a monster, something along the lines of a scaled-up Mariner with a wingspan of 61 meters (200 feet), a length of 36 meters (117 feet), and an empty weight of 34.3 tonnes (75,573 pounds).
 The aircraft was powered by four Wright 18-cylinder R-3350-18 Duplex Cyclone radial engines, each providing 1,490 kW (2,000 HP), driving three-bladed Schwarz wooden propellers with a diameter of 5.18 meters (17 feet).

 The XPB2M-1 was unarmed, but had provisions for tail and nose turrets, a retractable top turret, and flexible gun positions on each side of the rear fuselage and under the rear hull.
-Each turret or gun position would mount a single 7.62 millimeter (0.30 caliber) Browning machine gun.
-The aircraft had a bombbay in the fuselage, with the doors in the wingroots.
+Each turret or gun position would mount a single 7.62-millimeter (0.30-caliber) Browning machine gun.
+The aircraft had a bombbay in the fuselage, with stores shuttled out to doors in the wingroots.

 The Old Lady nearly came to grief during tests on 5 December 1941, when one of the engines caught fire.
 Fortunately, the engine burned off its mounts and fell into the water, preventing the destruction of the entire aircraft.
 The Old Lady made its first flight on 23 June 1942 (some sources claim 3 July 1942), after the engines had been replaced with uprated Duplex Cyclones with 1,640 kW (2,200 HP) each and driving three-bladed Hamilton Standard propellers with a diameter of 5 meters (16.5 feet).